handfoot/metadata/README.md

 Signal is an instant messaging app designed with privacy in mind.
 Reporters often use Signal to communicate with sources, and to exchange sensitive photos.
 As such, Signal has built-in functionality to automatically remove metadata, particularly geo-location information from media sent using the app.
 This means one can use Signal to help remove metadata from one's media files by sending them to oneself (using "Note to Self" chat group), deleting the original media, and saving the version sent to Signal back on one's device.
 (Don't do this yet until you read my findings about what works and what doesn't work below):

+*Example of sending media files to yourself in Signal to remove the metadata (Note: only JPEG files have their metadata removed by Signal):*
 <p align="left">
   <img width="75%" src="img/signal_note_to_self.cleaned.png"/>
 </p>
-*Example of sending media files to yourself in Signal to remove the metadata (Note: only JPEG files have their metadata removed by Signal).*

 However, upon my own investigation, I find that Signal actually fails to remove any metadata at all for PNG files, and does not remove metadata from Video files.
 The only file